Cyrus-Kiprop/well-paid-geek-bot/README.md

 ## Pre-installation
 - create a new slack workspace [here](https://slack.com/create#email) that you would like to embed the bot.
-- configure a newbot for your workspace.
+- configure a new bot for your workspace.check [here](http://slack.com/services/new/bot) for more information.
 - Name the bot wellpaidgeek and copy the API_KEY. click [here](https://slack.com/intl/en-ke/help/articles/115005265703-Create-a-bot-for-your-workspace) for more instruction on how to do that.
 - The API_KEY will be important for the steps that follow.
 - Create at least 3 channels on your newly created workspace. i.e (memes, jobs, articles and csstricks ) etc